lamat1111/QuilibriumScripts/README.md

 ## Node auto-installer: how to use the script

+ 1. If you are reinstalling your existng node, be sure to backup your keys.yml and config.yml files, they are in the root/ceremonyclient/node/.config folder.
+[How do I do this?](https://github.com/lamat1111/quilibrium-node-auto-installer/blob/main/README.md#backup-your-keysyml-and-configyml-files)
- 1. Run the auto-installer script on your server (OS must be Ubuntu 22.04.X)
+ 2. Run the auto-installer script on your server (OS must be Ubuntu 22.04.X)
 ```
  wget -O - https://raw.githubusercontent.com/lamat1111/quilibrium-node-auto-installer/master/installer | bash
 ```